 Livestreaming presentations and events is a great way to expand your audience.
-The Hub’s live event production team can also edit your recordings for online archival.
+Enterprise Brand Strategy and Management's live event production team can also edit your recordings for online archival.
 Livestreaming Zoom meetings and webinars is a useful way to host an event with multiple remote speakers.
-The Hub can help with that, too.
+The Brand team can help with that, too.

-The Enterprise Marketing Hub offers livestreaming services for units looking to stream their events.
+Enterprise Brand Strategy and Management offers livestreaming services for units looking to stream their events.
 Our team can stream the event to any social media platform or ASU Live, the official university channel for livestreams.

 Virtual events livestreaming